JasonLocklin/Dissertation/General/Discussion.md

-Introducing a horizontal jitter to the bisection stimuli may remove the participant's ability to rely on the body mid-line as a reference point and may increase task difficulty, and thus the sensitivity to any subtle biases, where they exist.
+Introducing a horizontal jitter to the bisection stimuli may remove the participant's ability to rely on the body mid-line as a reference point and may increase task difficulty, and thus the sensitivity to any subtle biases of healthy individuals.
 It may also prove fruitful to calibrate the length of the line to maximize sensitivity to the participant's own spatial bias established at baseline.
+Utilization of a control group or condition, or a positive control, where saccades are lengthened, may also prove effective for identifying subtle changes in the two tasks without the confound of practice effects or fatigue.

 Future research should remain considerate of the limitations of prism adaptation, and the particular domains where